For developers shipping AI-written code

 Buy the book

 Prefer to read in the browser?
-The web edition is free.
+Read a free sample.